 I offer these resources as suggested activities, not “homework.”
 They represent different perspectives on committed relationship.
 I may or may not refer to them in the course of therapy.

 Couples/Marital Therapy Resources

 I also highly recommend the work of Esther Perel.
 Her books, “Mating In Captivity” and “The State Of Affairs” addresses very common sexual development in relationships.
 It’s been my pleasure to participate in several of her trainings.
 With empathy and insight, she speaks to people seeking both domestic and erotic fulfillment in their committed relationships.

 I support and benefit from the wisdom (and wit) of Marty Klein, a superb writer, blogger and professional trainer.
-He speaks plainly and thinks clearly, de-constructing established wisdom on subjects such as ‘losing your temper’ and ‘the meaning of sex’.
-His book, “Sexual Intelligence” is a must read “touchstone” for beginning, continuing or seeking to improve a sexual relationship.
+He speaks plainly and thinks clearly, de-constructing established wisdom on subjects such as ‘losing your temper’ or ‘the meaning of sex’.
+His book, “Sexual Intelligence” is a “touchstone” for beginning, continuing or seeking to improve a sexual relationship.

 I always suggest that if you are reading any of these books as a couple, buy or borrow individual copies, or use individual e-readers.
 These works are all available in digital editions.)
 Results improve with multiple readings, practice and discussion – but books are not a substitute for therapy.

 Family Systems Theory

 The concept of differentiation, a core piece of Dr. Schnarch’s work, was originally developed by the late Murray Bowen, M.D.
 Bowen was a psychiatrist, trained in psychoanalysis, who became a widely recognized theorist and practitioner of “family systems” psychotherapy, known as Bowen Theory.